 Before you even worry about engagement, are you producing content consistently?
 You should be posting on Instagram at least 5 days a week, Twitter daily, and your blog at least once a week.
-If you are stuck on what to write about, check out these free* content planning sheets with dates and holidays to help you brainstorm all your content.

 When it comes to your Instagram or blog, your photos need to be on fleek.
 I wrote a whole blog post and guide on how to take better Instagram pictures here.
 I won’t sit here explaining this for too long, but your blog and channels need to look the part.
 Invest in a premium Wordpress template, non-corny stock photography, and a basic photography class.
 At the very least, get a consistent backdrop and invest in a good blogging camera for your photos.
 Your visuals are going to be a big factor in whether a brand wants to be associated with you or not.